BorrisonXiao/whisper-st/README.md

         cd ${ESPNET_ROOT}/tools; make moses.done
 4. For some reason the package `humanfriendly` is not automatically included by the `pip freeze` command, so it needs to be installed manually by running `pip install humanfriendly`.
+5. Make sure your `transformers` package is up-to-date, the `WhisperTrainer` contains new features that depends on the forked `transformers` package.

 # Results (Huggingface)